Balaje/iceFem/README.md

 2. `iceSpline.edp` uses the 2D linear elasticity equations under plane strain conditions for the ice-shelf.
 Figure on the left shows the finite element meshes used for the cavity and the ice-shelves (both non-uniform).
-  The governing equations are solved using the combined approach of modal expansion and the finitie element method.
+  The governing equations are solved using the combined approach of modal expansion and the finite element method.

   | ![Meshes](./Images/femLEmesh.png) | ![Solution](./Images/femLE.png) |
   | ---------------------------------- | ------------------------------ |